For more details about the Perinatal Mental Health Certification visit www.postpartum.net/professionals/certification

 Q: Will there be another test in five years, or do I just need to keep up my credentials?

-A: It is a life-time certification, as long as you complete 6 CE hours per year.
+A: It is a life-time certification, as long as you complete 12 CE hours every two years.

 Q: Is there a fee to keep my certification current?
 If so, how much?